andern/angular-modular-seed/README.md

-# angular-big-seed
+# angular-modular-seed
-This is an application skeleton for big AngularJS applications.
+This is an application skeleton for modular AngularJS applications.
 Similar to [angular-seed](//github.com/angular/angular-seed), but a more modular approach.

 ## Modules